ros2/ros2_documentation/source/Tutorials/Advanced/Security/Security-on-Two.rst

 .. warning::

   Note that in this case the entire keystore is shared across the different machines which may not be the desired behavior, as it may result in a security risk.
-  Please, refer to :ref:`Deployment-Guidelines` for more information in this regard.
+  Please, refer to :doc:`Deployment-Guidelines` for more information in this regard.

 That will be very quick, since it's just copying some very small text files.
 Now, we're ready to run a multi-machine talker/listener demo!